Find out how to become a RAISP, including the information we need from you and how to register business managers and agents.

-You must notify us of any changes in the people responsible for payment services.
+You must also notify us of any changes in the people responsible for payment services.

 You are responsible for the services of your agent.

-You must tell us if you change agents, if their details change, or if you cease dealing with an agent.
+You must tell us if you change agents, if their details change, or if you stop dealing with an agent.